AlexIsOpAf/data-analyst-learning/README.md

 Again..
 Understand how things work, change the values, play around with it, delete things, look at the formulas/functions.. but make sure you understand what is going on.

-You can choose to build a visualisation if you'd like to cement your knowledge, or you can move on.
+You can choose to replicate the excel visualisation if you'd like to cement your knowledge, or you can move on.

 ![Imgur](database-157334670-5c29939d46e0fb0001edf766.jpeg)